gep13/gep13/input/blog/hacktoberfest-meetup-2018.md

 Title: Hacktoberfest Meetup 2018
 Published: 26/09/2018
 Tags:
-- Aberdeen Developers
+- aberdeen developers
-- Meetup
+- meetup
-- Hacktoberfest
+- hacktoberfest
-- OSS
+- oss
 ---

 Aberdeen Developers .Net User Group are proud to be hosting a Hacktoberfest event on the 4th October 2018.
 Full details of the event can be found on the [Meetup page](https://www.meetup.com/Aberdeen-Developers-NET-User-Group/events/254881639/).